Why do scientists go to great lengths to describe and classify species, and why are many of the names so incredibly difficult to say?

 At each step, the organism becomes less related to the other species in that division, so two species in the same genus will be more closely related than two species in the same phylum.

-These classifications are continually being evaluated and updated as new information is discovered (for example, developments in DNA technology), with many well known species being reclassified into a new genus or family to make sure they remain with their closest relatives.
+These classifications are continually being evaluated and updated as new information is discovered (for example, developments in DNA technology such as with ferns or geckos), with many well known species being reclassified into a new genus or family to make sure they remain with their closest relatives.

-Find out more about the classification system and the classification of marine organisms.
+Find out more about the classification system, Taxonomy – the science of species discovery and the classification of marine organisms.
 Explore the characteristics of living things using earthworms as an example.

 - Insect mihi – write a formal introduction for an insect species including its relationship to other animals and the land.